embvm/embvm-demo/README.md

 Copyright © 2020 Embedded Artistry LLC

-This project is released under GPLv3.
-See the [LICENSE](LICENSE) file for further licensing details.
+This project is released under GPLv3 according to the requirements of the `embvm-core` project.
+See the [LICENSE.md](LICENSE.md) file for further licensing details.

-See the [LICENSE](LICENSE) file for further licensing details.
+See the [LICENSE.md](LICENSE.md) file for further licensing details.

 **[Back to top](#table-of-contents)**